เคธीเคงे เคฎुเค–्เคฏ เคธाเคฎเค—्เคฐी เคชเคฐ เคœाเคं

 "Beauty is Truth, Truth Beauty": John Keats' Ode on a Grecian Urn Full Poem and Simple Analysis

-John Keats' "Ode on a Grecian Urn," first published in 1820, remains one of the most celebrated and studied poems of the English Romantic period.
-It is a profound meditation on the relationship between art, life, and time.
+John Keats' " Ode on a Grecian Urn ," first published in 1820, remains one of the most celebrated and studied poems of the Romantic Age (1798–1837).
+It stands as a defining masterpiece within the timeline of the Eras of English Literature, offering a profound meditation on the relationship between art, life, and time.

 The poem's speaker observes an ancient Greek vase, which is decorated with vivid scenes of life.
 This "Sylvan historian" tells a story frozen in time, one that is paradoxically more perfect than life itself.
 This post provides the full poem text, along with a simple summary and analysis of its major themes.